javascript-tutorial/en.javascript.info/5-network/01-fetch/article.md

 - **`url`** -- the URL to access.
 - **`options`** -- optional parameters: method, headers etc.

-The browser starts the request right away and returns a `promise`.
+The browser starts the request right away and returns a promise that the calling code should use to get the result.

 Getting a response is usually a two-stage process.

 **First, the `promise` resolves with an object of the built-in [Response](https://fetch.spec.whatwg.org/#response-class) class as soon as the server responds with headers.**

-So we can check HTTP status, to see whether it is successful or not, check headers, but don't have the body yet.
+At this stage we can check HTTP status, to see whether it is successful or not, check headers, but don't have the body yet.

 The promise rejects if the `fetch` was unable to make HTTP-request, e.g. network problems, or there's no such site.
-HTTP-errors, even such as 404 or 500, are considered a normal flow.
+Abnormal HTTP-statuses, such as 404 or 500 do not cause an error.

-We can see them in response properties:
+We can see HTTP-status in response properties:

+- **`status`** -- HTTP status code, e.g. 200.
 - **`ok`** -- boolean, `true` if the HTTP status code is 200-299.
-- **`status`** -- HTTP status code.

 For example: